gofore/aws-training/docs/02-compute/README.md

 --

 - Vertical scaling (*scale up, scale down*)
-- Horizontal scaling (scale out, scale in)
+- Horizontal scaling (*scale out, scale in*)
 - 1 instance 5 hours = 5 instances 1 hour

 --

 ## Auto Scaling instances

+- [*Launch Configuration*](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/LaunchConfiguration.html) describes the configuration of the instance.
+Having a good AMI and bootstrapping is crucial.
-- *Auto Scaling Group* contains instances whose lifecycles are automatically managed by CloudWatch alarms or schedule
+- [*Auto Scaling Group*](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/AutoScalingGroup.html) contains instances whose lifecycles are automatically managed by CloudWatch alarms or schedule
 - A *scaling policy* describes how the group scales in or out.
 You should always have policies for both directions. [*Policy cooldowns*](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/Cooldown.html) control the rate in which scaling happens.
-- A [*launch configuration*](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/LaunchConfiguration.html) describes the configuration of the instance.
-Having a good AMI and bootstrapping is crucial.

 --